top of page

 Supervision?

 The camp will be led and supervised by Greg and Nancy Landry.
 Male students will be supervised by vetted and background checked homeschool dads and female students will be supervised by vetted and background checked homeschool moms.
-If you would like to apply to be a "camp mom" or "camp dad" - after you register your student for camp, you can request an application.

 Spiritual aspects?